 • Fibre for dogs?

 Although the FEDIAF[1] doesn’t (yet) recognise fibre as an essential nutrient for dogs, studies have shown that the use of fibre in the canine diet can provide benefits[2].
-Dietary fibre has been established as nutritionally important in humans and [...]
+Dietary fibre has been established as nutritionally important in humans and is [...]

 READ MORE